OXID-eSales/vat-tbe-services-documentation/intro.rst

 .. include:: /_static/reuse/payment-modules.rst

-Make sure that your payment modules are compatible with :productname:`OXID eShop eVAT`.
+Make sure that your third-party payment modules are compatible with :productname:`OXID eShop eVAT`.

 For more information, see :ref:`configuration:Ensuring compatibility with payment modules`.